-In 2020, Corporate & Other will continue to be impacted by valuation and timing differences from different accounting methods used for management reporting and IFRS, plus unallocated items including one-offs which are not business specific, infrastructure expenses associated with shareholder activities as defined in the OECD Transfer Pricing Guidelines and costs held centrally as part of Deutsche Bank's new funds transfer pricing framework.
-Deutsche Bank expects to retain around € 200 million related to these funding costs in Corporate & Other.
+In 2021, Corporate & Other will continue to be impacted by valuation and timing differences on positions that are economically hedged but do not meet the accounting requirements for hedge accounting.
+It will also include infrastructure expenses associated with shareholder activities as defined in the OECD Transfer Pricing Guidelines, which are not business specific.
+There will be certain transitional costs held centrally in Corporate & Other relating to changes in Deutsche Bank's internal funds transfer pricing ("FTP") framework as well as costs linked to legacy activities relating to the merger of the DB Privat- und Firmenkundenbank AG into Deutsche Bank AG.
+Deutsche Bank expects to retain around € 250 million in total related to these funding costs in Corporate & Other in 2021.

-Additionally, Corporate & Other will continue to be impacted by any difference between planned and actual allocations as Infrastructure expenses are allocated to the corporate divisions based on the planned allocations as well as the reversal of non-controlling interests, mainly related to DWS, which are deducted from profit or loss before tax of the divisions."
+Additionally, Corporate & Other will continue to be impacted by any difference between planned and actual allocations as Infrastructure expenses are allocated to the corporate divisions based on Deutsche Bank's expense plan, with the exception of technology development costs which will be charged based on actual expenditures.
+Corporate & Other also includes the reversal of non-controlling interests, mainly related to DWS, which are deducted from profit or loss before tax of the divisions."